footworkjs/footwork-documentation/docs/route-binding.md

 ### on (string)

-You can specify a different event upon which the binding is bound/triggered:
+You can specify a different event upon which the binding is bound/triggered (default is `click`):

 ```html
 <a data-bind="route: { on: 'dblclick' }" href="/profile">Profile</a>